bertvthul/simplexhr/README.md

 <span class="btn" data-simplexhr="Product.addToCart" data-values="{'id': 1}">Order</span>
 ```

-Use the `data-values` to send variables to the function.
+Use the `data-values` to send variables in the request.

 You can also add it to a form: